Article at a Glance:

 These tramadol withdrawal symptoms might not be dangerous by themselves, but they can lead to dangerous situations.
-People that experience visual or auditory hallucinations, paranoia, and delusions can make poor choices, which can put themselves and others around them at risk.
+People who experience visual or auditory hallucinations, paranoia and delusions can make poor choices, putting themselves and others around them at risk.

 Physical Complications from Tramadol Withdrawal